glwagner/glwagner.github.io/_pages/projects.md

 Squeeze dispersion is a phenomenon by which the dispersion of tracers is enhanced in the presence of fluctuating strain.
 This process is important in systems where mixing is inherently diffusive
-- as is oceanic mixing across density surfaces.
+--- for example, oceanic mixing across density surfaces.
-One major result is that in the presence of strain, averages of diffusivity tend to underestimate the 'true' diffusivity that is obtained by 'correctly' averaging and normalizing tracer flux estimates.
+This work shows that averages of diffusivity tend to underestimate the 'true' diffusivity that is obtained by 'correctly' averaging and normalizing tracer flux estimates in the presence of strain.

 ### Internal waves and currents